Theryston/jsx-mail/packages/jsx-mail/README.md

 - Simplified Development

-With the jsx-mail cli (tool included in jsx-mail) you can simplify the development process, since you can use the `server` command for jsx to start an application that simulates an email client.
+With the jsx-mail cli (tool included in jsx-mail) you can simplify the development process, since you can use the `serve` command for jsx to start an application that simulates an email client.